harsh4870/Digital-ocean-auto-volume-backup/README.md

 # Digital-ocean-auto-volume-backup
-Digital ocean auto volume backup shell script
+Digital ocean auto volume backup shell script.Currently, it will keep 2 newest snapshots.
+If you want to config this, change the value.

 # What does this script do ?
 Since DigitalOcean currently didn't provide auto backup for the volume.
 So, i created the script to call DigitalOcean API and creating volume's snapshot.
 After successfully created, it will delete the old snapshot.

+Currently, it will keep 2 newest snapshots.
+If you want to config this, change the value.

 Digital ocean API documentation : https://developers.digitalocean.com/documentation/v2/#introduction